marieagrapart/1-KAYAK-PROJECT-Data-Collection-and-Management/README.md

 It'a a student project with the following context and gloas :

-*Kayak Marketing Team would like to create an application that will recommend where people should plan their next holidays.
+<sup> *Kayak Marketing Team would like to create an application that will recommend where people should plan their next holidays.
 The application should be based on real data about:*
  - Weather
  - Hotels in the area
 *The application should then be able to recommend the best destinations and hotels based on the above variables at any given time*